geeta-kukreja/geeta_se577/client/README.md

 ## Post Setup Activities

-A Quasar Project - Week 6 Deliverable
+A Quasar Project - Final Deliverable

 note: for testing 'Find repo', please use details from 'List of all repos' Page